jonlachlan/VolunteerDB/README.md

 ```
 Now, lets install NodeJS.
 For Windows/OS X users, go [here](https://nodejs.org/en/download/).

-For Linux Users, a page for installation via package manager is located [here](https://nodejs.org/en/download/package-manager/).
+For Linux users, a page for installation via package manager is located [here](https://nodejs.org/en/download/package-manager/).
 You can also grab the source code and compile [here](https://nodejs.org/en/download/).

 ## For Windows Users